iyobo/jollofjs/packages/isvalid/README.md

 ### Other Shortcuts

 The others are a bit different.
 They are - in essence - a shortcut for the validator `type`.
 Instead of writing `type` you just specify the type directly.
-Available types are all the supported types of isvalid, namely `String`, `Number`, `Boolean` and `Date`.
+Available types are all the supported types of isvalid, namely `Object`, `Array`, `String`, `Number`, `Boolean` and `Date`.

 An example below.